sathishkumar-balagonda/sathishkumar-balagonda/README.md

-🎓 I’m Sathish, an Electronics and Communication Engineering (ECE) student with a growing passion for software development — especially in Java-based backend systems.
+🎓 I’m Sathish Kumar Balagonda, an Electronics and Communication Engineering (ECE) student with a growing passion for software development — especially in Java-based backend systems.

 💡 Though rooted in hardware fundamentals, I’ve expanded into the world of coding by building hands-on projects like a console-based ATM Management System using Java, MySQL, and JDBC.
 This project deepened my understanding of object-oriented programming, database integration, and clean code practices.